thedges/PSCommFooter/README.md

 # Configuration

-The configuration of this component is driven by 4 custom objects as defined in this schema.
+The configuration of this component is driven by 4 custom objects as defined in this schema (yes...I am not using Custom Metadata.
+Once they can support related lists easily in UI, then I will make switch).
 These object model and configuration parameters were primarily driven based on the USWDS footer component/variants but can provide base for other footer layout options in the future.

 ![alt text](https://github.com/thedges/PSCommFooter/blob/master/Footer-Schema.png "Footer-Schema")